kubeshop/tracetest/docs/docs/web-ui/creating-test-outputs.md

 # Creating Test Outputs

 A Test Output allows you to define a variable based on the information contained in a particular span's attributes.
-This variable can be referenced in the same test or in later tests in a test suite.
+This variable can be referenced in the same test or in later tests in a Test Suite.
 If test outputs have already been added to a test, they will be on the **Test** screen under the **Test Outputs** tab:

 ![Test Output List](../img/test-outputs-01.png)